falkr/ttm4175/pages/iot-devices.md

 The microbit has several electronic components that you can interact with.
 It's, of course, more fun to interact with the real device, but the simulator is doing a good job at providing access to most of the electronic components.
 (And the Python code is the same.)

-To interact with the electronic components, we use a Python library.
-This is a set of Python code that provides an interface to the microbit.
-Such an interface is also called an **API**, or application programming interface.
+To interact with the electronic components, we use a code **library**, also called a Python **package** This is a set of Python code that provides an interface to the Microbit.
+Such an interface is also called an **API**, or _application programming interface_.

+:task: Go through the description of the components below, step by step.

+* For each component (like button,...) make yourself familiar with the user interface of the simulator.
+* Have a look at the API description by following the link and explore some of the examples.
+* Feel free to try out some of the examples.
+(We will do three of them later.)
+* In the end, you should "feel home" with the API.

 ### Buttons